 Cancer research interest groups

-There are currently seven special interest groups in the Cancer Research Network.
+There are currently eight special interest groups in the Cancer Research Network.
 These groups are focused on the following fields of cancer research:

 - Breast Cancer

 If you would like to join one of these interest groups, please contact the Cancer Research Office by or on (02) 8627 1532.

 Are you interested in starting a Special Interest Group?

 The Cancer Research Network would like to hear from members who are interested in establishing a Special Interest Group (SIG) in cancer research.

 The purpose of SIGs is to promote and enhance focused discussion between members of the Cancer Research Network within particular fields of cancer research (for instance, groups could be centred on particular research models, subjects, or techniques).
 These groups are initiated and run by scientists in the Cancer Research Network at the University of Sydney and its affiliated teaching hospitals and research institutes.

 Some central coordination for the groups will be provided by the Network, and information about group activities or new groups will be published on the Cancer Research Network website and emailed to members.